 De Volharding windmill - Best

-The mill was built in 1850 but burned down completely in 1884 due to lightning.
-Restoration followed, supposedly with parts of South Holland octagonal polder mill.
-The restored mill was then given its current name De Volharding.
-In 1904, the then miller decided, just like most of his colleagues at the time, to place a steam engine in or near the mill, in order to no longer be dependent on the wind.
-Later on, other types of engines followed, such as a petroleum engine and a diesel engine, to provide the driving power for the millstones.
+The mill was built in 1850, but burned down completely in 1884 as a result of lightning.
+It was restored using parts of a presumably South Holland octagonal polder mill.
+The restored mill was then given its current name, De Volharding.
+In 1904, the miller at the time, like most of his colleagues at the time, decided to install a steam engine in or near the mill.
+He did this to no longer be dependent on the wind.
+Later, other types of engines followed, such as a petroleum engine and a diesel engine, to provide the motive power for the millstones.

-In 1936 the windmill was out of use and in 1938 it was stripped of its components for the repair of another mill.
-In 1947 the reaming stone hull went through the eye of the needle when a demolition permit was applied for, but fortunately the demolition did not happen.
-In 1998, the municipality of Best bought the hull from the last private owner to prevent the mill hull from completely disappearing.
-A new proposition then offered the promise of full restoration, but years of perseverance from the mill lovers was necessary.
-It was not until 2008 that further restoration was started into completely functioning full time windmill.
-At the end of 2011, the mill was once again grinding.
-It was put back into use on December 17, 2011.
+In 1936 the windmill fell into disuse and in 1938 it was stripped of its wings and cap for the restoration of another mill.
+In 1947, the remaining stone hull went through the eye of the needle when a demolition permit was applied for, but fortunately demolition did not take place.
+In 1998, the municipality of Best bought the hull from the last private owner to prevent it from disappearing altogether.
+A new scaffold then brought the promise of full restoration, but after that came the necessary years of perseverance for the mill lovers.
+It was not until 2008 that further restoration to a fully gristmill began.
+By the end of 2011, the mill was grinding again.
+It was put back into operation on 17 December 2011.

 De Volharding windmill